vykozlov/tf-benchmarks/README.md

 $> chmod u+rx ./udocker
 $> ./udocker install
 ```
-2. look into `tools/udocker_pull.sh` script and specify which TensorFlow you want to pull.
+2. look into `tools/udocker_pull_n_setup.sh` script and specify which TensorFlow you want to pull.
+The script will also create container and setup its execution mode.
+If --nvidia option is given, you need CUDA installed.
 Note the name of the created container.
 List of available containers is given by `udocker ps`

 3. have a look into `job_examples/job_udocker.sh` to adjust e.g. where `tf-benchmarks` are installed (`$PROJECT/workspace/tf-benchmarks` by default).
 Run the script with the proper udocker container name (check with `udocker ps`).